 6. Satisfy the Umpire

-You must satisfy the umpire or assistant umpire that you are serving in a legal way, obeying the official table tennis serve rules and regulations.
+You must satisfy the umpire or assistant umpire that you are serving legally, obeying the official table tennis serve rules and regulations.

 Table Tennis Serving Rules for Doubles